 Our Jewish Values Investing Policy states how we integrate consideration of Jewish values into our entire investment selection process, while maintaining our paramount focus of fiduciary obligation as a pension fund.

 Alignment of investments with values

-The RJV Stock Fund’s holdings are guided by the resolutions of the Central Conference of American Rabbis (CCAR), Union for Reform Judaism (URJ), and the Commission on Social Action of Reform Judaism (CSA).
+The RJV Stock Fund’s holdings are guided by the resolutions of the Reform Movement.

 We avoid companies based on: